acmsigsoft/EmpiricalStandards/docs/Replication.md

 <intro>

-- [ ] discusses the motivation for conducting the replication in appropriate detail (e.g. to validate the results, to broaden the results by changing the participant pool or the artifacts)
+- [ ] discusses the motivation for conducting the replication in appropriate detail (e.g., to validate the results, to broaden the results by changing the participant pool or the artifacts)
 - [ ] defines the type of the replication by methodological similarity (exact, methodological, conceptual)<sup>[2](#footnote2)</sup>
 - [ ] defines the type of the replication by overlap (partial, complete, extended)<sup>[3](#footnote3)</sup>
 - [ ] defines the type of the replication by participants (internal, external, mixed)<sup>[4](#footnote4)</sup>